How I Plant Plumeria or Frangipani From Seeds

-Note: Plumeria is the botanical name and Frangipani is its common name
+Plumeria is the botanical name, and frangipani is the common name.

-If you buy seeds online, you will not know if the seeds were harvested recently or if they are couple of months old.
-Freshly harvested seeds will germinate faster while older seeds will take a longer time.
+If you buy seeds online, you do not know if the seeds were recently harvested or are a couple of months old.
+Freshly harvested seeds will germinate faster, while older seeds will take a longer time.

-To hasten the germination process, the seeds need to be plumped up with moisture for it to grow.
+To hasten the germination process, the seeds need to be plumped up with moisture.

 The easiest way is to place the seeds between moistened tissue papers.
-Leave it for 24 hours in a warm environment.
-You will notice that the thicker part of the seed will swell.
-The seed will now be ready for sowing.
+Leave them for 24 hours in a warm environment.
+You will notice that the thicker part of the seeds will swell.
+The seeds will now be ready for sowing.

 2. Prepare Potting Mix

-Meanwhile, you can either prepare your own potting mix or buy it ready made from nursery.
-For this project, I use Baba brand 'Seedling Package'.
+Meanwhile, you can either prepare your own potting mix or buy it ready-made from a nursery.
+For this project, I used Baba brand 'Seedling Package'.
 It came with 0.88 lb.
 (400 gram) peat moss and ten numbers of cultivation pots that are 2 inches (5 cm) deep.

-If you don't use this cultivation pot often, you can save money if you reuse or recycle 0.12 gallon (500 ml) empty mineral bottles.
+If you don't use this cultivation pot often, you can save money by reusing or recycling 0.12 gallon (500 ml) empty mineral bottles.
 Cut off two thirds of the bottle and use the bottom one third.
-Make holes at the base and after cleaning, your cultivation pot is ready for use.
+Make holes at the base and, after cleaning, your cultivation pot is ready for use.

-Tenderly firm the soil against the side of the plumeria seed.
+Tenderly press the soil against the side of the plumeria seed.

 4. Create a Mini Greenhouse Effect

 Check daily to make sure the soil is not dry.
-If the top soils look dry, mist it with plain water.
+If the top soil looks dry, mist it with water.

-Depending on the freshness of the seed, it will take from 7 days to over a month for the seed to germinate.
+Depending on the freshness of the seeds, it will take from seven days to over a month for them to germinate.